 We should point out what happens with contracts when carrying out model conformance checking: all well-formedness constraints that are related to contracts are checked.
-These constraints effectively check the static well-formedness of contracts, e.g., that the assertions are syntactically well-formed, functions that are called in contracts are accessible, etc. Nothing pertaining to dynamic (or behavioural) well-formedness is checked; this is one of the tasks for multi-view consistency checking.
+These constraints effectively check the static well-formedness of contracts, for example, that the assertions are syntactically well-formed, functions that are called in contracts are accessible, etc. Nothing per-taining to dynamic (or behavioral) well-formedness is checked; this is one of the tasks for multiview consistency checking.

-- 3.1.5 Summary.
-The advantages of expressing the BON metamodel in PVS are as follows. - -Tool support: the PVS type checker and theorem prover can be used to verify and validate the metamodel, particularly for consistency, but also for correctness via proving that models satisfy the metamodel [Paige and Ostroff 2001]. - -Formality: the semantics of the PVS specification of the metamodel is formally defined, and this semantics is implemented in the PVS toolkit.
-This provides stronger guarantees as to the soundness of the PVS specification, and therefore the metamodel itself. - -Completeness: all aspects of the BON metamodel can be expressed in PVS.
+3.1.5 Summary.
+The advantages of expressing the BON metamodel in PVS are as follows.

+- -Tool Support.
+The PVS type checker and theorem prover can be used to verify and validate the metamodel, particularly for consistency, but also for correctness via proving that models satisfy the metamodel [Paige and Ostroff 2001]. - -Formality.
+The semantics of the PVS specification of the metamodel is formally defined, and this semantics is implemented in the PVS toolkit.
+This provides stronger guarantees as to the soundness of the PVS specification and, therefore, the metamodel itself. - -Completeness.
+All aspects of the BON metamodel can be expressed in PVS.